tmr4/T41_SDR/README.md

   * feature/NFMDemod
   * expanded waterfall, audio spectrum and info box

-* feature/ft8 - adds FT8 and FT8.wav decoding as a demodulation modes.
+* feature/ft8 - adds FT8 and FT8.wav decoding as optional demodulation modes.
 TODO: Make FT8.wav an option of FT8 mode, not a separate demod mode.
 Currently FT8.wav decodes a given wav file from the SD card and then switches to FT8 mode.

   * deleted many unused functions to free up memory for FT8
   * moved many non-critical functions to FLASHMEM